 - (1) The mail clerk shall draw a single, diagonal line through the incorrect address on each piece of mail, taking care not to obliterate or cover the addressee's name or original address. - (2) On the reverse (non-address) side of each piece of mail, the mail clerk shall place the endorsement "DUPLICATE MAIL SERVICE" along with the date, unit, and the mail clerk's DD Form 285 card number. - (3) After each piece has been properly reworked and endorsed, all pieces addressed to the same individual shall be neatly bundled along with written certification that the individual is not entitled use of the Military Postal Service, has been notified as such, and was given a reasonable period of time to notify correspondents.
-The only personnel authorized to sign this written certification are the CO, executive officer (XO), Adjutant, or UPO. - (4) Mail will be returned to the serving post office no later than the next working day. - (5) The serving post office will forward such mail, with the unit's written certification attached, to the CPO where it will be returned to the sender.
+The only personnel authorized to sign this written certification are the CO, executive officer (XO), adjutant, or UPO. - (4) Mail will be processed and attempted to deliver on the same working day it was received.
+Any undeliverable mail will be returned to the servicing post office no later than the next working day. - (5) The servicing post office will forward such mail, with the unit's written certification attached, to the CPO where it will be returned to the sender.
 All written certifications of non-entitlement use of the Military Postal Service shall be maintained on file at the CPO for six months from the date of receipt.

 - (6) Extreme care shall be taken by the UPO in determining the official or personal nature of each piece of mail being considered for return.
 If sufficient doubt exists, or if the UPO cannot reasonably determine that a piece of mail is personal in nature, it shall be delivered to the addressee, and the addressee shall be instructed to notify that correspondent of their residence mailing address. - 2.
 Interservice Support Agreements (ISA).
-No command or activity aboard MCB CAMLEJ shall negotiate or enter into an ISA involving postal matters or support without prior coordination with the Consolidated Postal Officer, Director, MCIEAST-MCB CAMLEJ Postal Officer, via the appropriate chain of command.
+No command or activity aboard MCB CAMLEJ shall negotiate or enter into an ISA involving postal matters or support without prior coordination with the CPO, Director, MCIEAST-MCB CAMLEJ Postal Officer, via the appropriate chain of command.